-Local Progress New York (LPNY) is the New York State chapter of Local Progress.
-LPNY unites local elected officials in the Empire State to share best practices and spread policy solutions across our towns, villages, counties, and cities.
-Since its founding, LPNY has united local officials in advocacy to support the Fight for $15, progressive taxation, and automatic voter registration at the state level.
-Members have also helped accelerate policy progress at the local level by sharing best practices on issues ranging from affordable housing to immigrant protections to police reform.
+Local Progress New York (LPNY) organizes local elected officials across the state to share best practices and policy solutions across our counties, cities, towns, and villages.
+Since becoming an official state chapter in 2018, we have united local officials in advocacy to support the Fight for $15, progressive taxation, and automatic voter registration at the state level.

 LPNY currently has 211 members across the state, representing 85 jurisdictions.

 Each year, we outline a multi-issue agenda to advance state and local policies, coordinate trans-local campaigns, and inform advocacy at the state level.

 Our key issue areas include housing, community safety, economic justice, and environmental and climate justice.